SudoJvck/Three_Tier_Jvck/README.md

 ### GitHub Repository Contents:

 1. **Commands.txt**: This file contains all the necessary commands for each device.
 You can copy and paste these commands into the command-line interface of your Cisco devices.
 Be cautious and adapt the commands to your specific environment.
 2. **README.md**: This document, providing an overview of the project, steps, and configurations.
 Refer to this README for a comprehensive understanding of the project.
+3. **Packet_Tracer_File.pkt**: The Packet Tracer file with the pre-configured network.
+You can open this file in Packet Tracer to explore the configured network, make changes, and test different scenarios.

 ### Conclusion